EdgarACarneiro/feup-sdis-navalBattle.io/README.md

 To start a Server, use the following command as an example:
 ```
 $ java Main server 8080
+OR
+In and IDE add arguments: server 8080
 ```

 To start the Player, use the following command as an example:
 ```
 $ java Main player 192.168.1.78 8080
+OR
+In and IDE add arguments: player 192.168.1.78 8080
 ```